informalsystems/hermes/guide/src/advanced/troubleshooting/cross-comp-config.md

 If Hermes is set to query CometBFT's `/block_results` RPC endpoint (which is the case when Hermes is set to use the [pull-based event source][pull-based-event-source]), you may encounter an `Internal error: node is not persisting abci responses (code: -32603)` when clearing packets.

-This is likely cause because the underlying CometBFT node is configured to discard ABCI responses via the `discard_abci_responses` configuration paramter being set to `true` in the Comet config.
+This is likely due to the underlying CometBFT node being configured to discard ABCI responses via the `discard_abci_responses` configuration paramter being set to `true` in the Comet config.
 When this option is set to `true`, Hermes will not be able to clear any packets that were sent in either a `begin_block` or an `end_block`; transactions sent using `/tx_search` should still be cleared though.
-In addition, Hermes will not be able to relay in pull mode if ABCI responses are being discarded.
+In addition, Hermes will not be able to relay using the pull-based event source if ABCI responses are being discarded.

 ### Fix
 Set the Comet node's `discard_abci_resonses = false` in the Comet configuration file.